core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is supported:

+Replace step 3 in {{prot-res}} with:

-In step 3 of {{prot-res}}, compute the AEAD nonce as described in {{nonce}}:
+A. Compute the AEAD nonce as described in {{nonce}}:

-   * For responses that are not Observe notifications, process the step as described in step 3.
+   * For responses that are not Observe notifications, follow step 3 of {{prot-res}}.
-   * For Observe notifications, use the attribute-value pair stored in step 7 of {{ver-req}} to encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+   * For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

 Replace step 6 of {{prot-res}} with: